 More potato recipes

-If you’ve tried this masala chips recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this masala chips recipe, then let us know how you got on in the comments below.

 - 200 g frozen chips